vigou3/emacs-modified-macos/README.txt

   details);
 - psvn.el r1573006 to work with Subversion repositories from
   within Emacs;
-- framepop.el, to obtain temporary buffers in separate frames;
 - default.el and site-start.el files to make everything work together.

 The distribution is based on the latest stable release of GNU Emacs